Dionis-shark-prog/sysadmin-labs/README.md

 # SysAdmin_labs
-laborator works in third course of univercity
+laborator works in third course of university